Nursing Home Neglect

 Can I sue a nursing home for neglect?

-What type of abuse is most common in nursing homes?
+What is the biggest complaint in nursing homes?

 How do I report nursing home neglect?